Filming Locations in Indonesia

 The Founders of Gunung Bagging have travelled extensively throughout the archipelago over many years and the breadth of our knowledge and local experience is second to none.
 Some of the islands that we are familiar with include Sumatra, Weh, Nias, Natuna, Sebesi, Krakatau (Krakatoa), Panaitan, Java, Kalimantan (Indonesian Borneo), Bangka, Belitung, Batam, Bintan, Sulawesi, Timor, Sumba, Flores, Halmahera, Siau, Sangihe, Ternate, Tidore, Ambon, Pura, Adonara, Lembata, Alor, Sumbawa, Lombok and of course Bali.

 We have also compiled a substantial photographic archive focussing primarily on mountain and volcano landscapes.
-It can be perused here.

 We can offer assistance with filming projects as follows.
 Help with deciding on locations and detailed information on logistics such as time required, route, local accommodation and transportation options.
 In many cases, local contacts for local village leaders whose permission is usually essential for projects to go ahead in more remote regions.
-We can help via email contact (from the UK) throughout the project.